 We then have a quick scene where the Hulk is leaping around the vast landscape before he ends up seeing An-Sara from a distance.
 He also happens to come across the fabled rock formation that tells the prophecy of the Sakaarson.
 However, the scene ends with the discovery that the Hulk isn’t as alone as he thinks he is.

 Back at An-Sara, the Warbound Gladiators sleep within their quarters.
 Meanwhile, Miek wakes up and decides to investigate the familiar noise that he heard earlier.
 Heading to a different part of the complex, he discovers similar beings inside of a cell.
-Miek learns that his own race was calling out to him and learns that he & his fellow warriors are in danger.
+Miek is informed that his own race was calling out to him and learns that he & his fellow warriors are in danger.

 Over in the armory, we soon find out why as Governor Churik has become a traitor to the Warbound Gladiators.
 He contacts the Red King and informs that he has the rebel warriors, minus the Hulk.
 Afterwards, Churik is ordered to immediately kill them.
 Fortunately, Miek overheard the conversation and confronts the corrupt constable.
 From there, they proceed to fight as the small bug is agile enough to keep the villainous governor at bay.
 However, Churik strikes a devastating blow as he pulls out a hidden dagger and slices off one of Miek’s arms.